 Usually, people are on one side or the other when it comes to receiving help and participating.
 Which describes you?

-- I Don’t Want to Cooperate and I’m Angry that I Have Been Put in Treatment
+2. I Don’t Want to Cooperate, and I’m Angry that I’m in Treatment

-Others of you are fearful and angry about being in treatment, especially if an employer, family or the judicial system forced the issue of treatment.
-These feelings and attitudes are very commonplace as well.
+Others of you are fearful and angry about being in treatment, especially if an employer, family, or the judicial system forced the issue of treatment.
+These feelings and attitudes are very commonplace, too.

 Process, Participate and See Results